 World Meteorological Congress

-- to determine general policies for the fulfilment of the purposes of the Organization
+- determine general policies for the fulfilment of the purposes of the Organization;

-- to determine the General, Technical, Financial and Staff Regulations
+- determine the General, Technical, Financial and Staff Regulations;

-- to establish and coordinate the activities of constituent bodies of the Organization
+- establish and coordinate the activities of constituent bodies of the Organization;

-- to approve long-term plans and budget for the following financial period
+- approve long-term plans and budget for the following financial period;

-- to elect the President and Vice-Presidents of the Organization and members of the Executive Council
+- elect the President and Vice-Presidents of the Organization and members of the Executive Council; and

 The duties of the President and Secretary General of the Organization are defined in the WMO General Regulations contained in Basic Documents No. 1 (WMO publication number 15), which also contains the texts of the WMO Convention; the General, Staff and Financial Regulations; the text of the Agreement between the UN and WMO; the Convention on the Privileges and Immunities of the Specialized Agencies; and the agreement, plan of execution and protocol concluded between the Swiss Federal Council and WMO governing the latter's status in Switzerland.